zhibirc/ya2ber/readme.md

 # ya2ber

 CLI chat to just chat.
-No ads, no statistics collection, no special terms, no unknown third-party services, no tricky interfaces... no bullshit.
+No ads, no statistics collection, no special terms, no unknown third-party services, no spies, no tricky interfaces... no bullshit.

 ## Features

-1. Shows how many visitors are in the chat.
+- [x] Shows how many visitors are in the chat.
 Currently, this info is shown in PS1 prompt.
-2. Chat members are notified when someone left.
+- [x] Chat members are notified when someone left.
-3. There are 2 message categories/types - system (including ones from server) and just chat messages.
+- [x] There are 2 message categories/types - system (including ones from server) and just chat messages.
-4. Client and server use JSON as data format for transmitting data to each other.
+- [x] Client and server use JSON as data format for transmitting data to each other.
 [See](#json-message-schema) how.
+- [ ] Entering password is masking by "*" and isn't stored in history.
+- [ ] Server doesn't store _any_ message history.
+Instead, client could store history locally as an option.

+## CLI options

 ## JSON message schema